Sally Fitzgibbons: Surfing career

-13 May 2012, Fitzgibbons won the Billabong Rio Pro in Brazil, she was up against Coco Ho in the final.
+On 13 May 2012, Fitzgibbons won the Billabong Rio Pro in Brazil, she was up against Coco Ho in the final.

 Fitzgibbons won a gold medal at the final qualifying event at the ISA World Games in El Salvador in June 2021 (her fourth ISA Gold medal) in the lead up to the 2020 Tokyo Olympics.
+This was her 3rd ISA World Title which is the most held by a female surfer.

 Tokyo Olympics

 Fitzgibbons had qualified for the 2020 Tokyo Olympics in 2019 by finishing in the top eight on the WSL World Tour that year.
 At the Olympics in the quarterfinal she lost to Amuro Tsuzuki of Japan and therefore did not compete for a medal finishing 5th.
 Australia at the 2020 Summer Olympics details the results in depth.